mhdimo/dsalgo/README.md

 # dsalgo

-repo used to store all the algorithms done at University
+repo used to store all the algorithms that I learned

 the repo will have 3 folders composed by:
 - sorting algorithms.